A tie-in game to the Hollywood film Prince of Persia: Sands of Time, though The Forgotten Sands isn't an adaptation and tells its own unique story.

 The Forgotten Sands ignores the 2008 reboot of the franchise and returns to the concluded Sands of Time trilogy of games' story and universe.
-According to Ubisoft's official press release:

 The game for the 360, PS3, and PC versions takes place between Prince of Persia: The Sands of Time and Prince of Persia: Warrior Within, giving insight on how the Prince turned from a charming young rogue to an emotionally unstable murderer.